dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

 SOUND
 -----

+      Much of the sound effects logic exists in the MetaSound assets.
+These are found in Sound/MetaSounds.

-      The Audio Update function, run inside Update Active Variables, is what updates the sound components with the weather state and the sound occlusion.
+      UDW just updates the audio components periodically with the relavant weather state values, sound occlusion values, and volume levels.
+The values are interpolated using the update period, in the MetaSound graphs.

+      The sounds for weather are handled by two sources, Global and Directional.
+Global sounds are not panned/spatialized, and Directional sounds are.
+Directional sounds also have their sound occlusion applied directionally, so if the X+ direction is blocked, directional sounds in that direction will be attenuated.

+      The Global and Directional sources both output to an audio bus called UDS_Weather_AudioBus.
+This bus is used by another source on UDW called the Sound Mixer, which applies the necessary stereo panning and sound occlusion to all the weather sounds together, and outputs that to the base submix.

       The sound occlusion is calculated on the Player Occlusion component.
 This is the same actor component used by UDS for its interior adjustments logic.
-The sound occlusion values and Local Weather State are used by the Audio Update function to set parameters and volume levels on the sound components.

-      The sound cues, waves, and the sound class they use (UDS_Weather) can be found in the Sound folder.

 -----
 MATERIAL EFFECTS
 -----

-      The function Increment Global Material Effects is where the material state in the Global Weather State object is incremented over time, if "Materials Take Time To Change" is enabled.
+      The Material State Manager class is what UDW uses to increment global material state over time, if "Simulate Changing Material State Over Time" is enabled.
+The manager class is found in Blueprints/Weather_Effects/System.

-      The function Update Material Effect Parameters is where the material state is used to set the parameters in the shared material parameter collection.
-This collection is called UltraDynamicWeather_Parameters, and is found in Materials/Weather.
+      If the simulate option is disabled, the material state will always come directly from the weather state objects informing the global state.

 -----
 REPLICATION
 -----

       Weather state is replicated by UDW for multiplayer.
-Specifically, the Global Weather State on UDW is replicated, as well as the state on Weather Override Volumes.
-The clients then determine their Local Weather State themselves, so each player can experience regional weather using the Weather Override Volumes, but the states inside and outside of volumes will be shared.
+Specifically, the Global Weather State on UDW is replicated, as well as the state on Weather Override Volumes and the state of Radial Storms.
+The clients then determine their Local Weather State themselves, so each player can experience their own local weather, but the states inside and outside of volumes/storms will be shared.

       The global state isn't replicated directly, but by replicating the weather preset assets used by the transition system, the random weather variation, and the weather override volumes.
 This way the client can only recieve updates when a change of state on one of those sources starts, and handle global weather state reliably in the same way as the server between those updates.
 ***